Mubbyrex/cd0354-monolith-to-microservices-project/README.md

 - Docker: Used for containerization of the services.
 - Kubernetes: Used for container orchestration and deployment.
 - Circle CI: Used for continuous integration and continuous deployment (CI/CD).
-  -Git: Used for version control and collaborative development.
+- Git: Used for version control and collaborative development.

 ## Project Structure